Upload and Download

 const retrievedData = await bee.downloadData(result.reference)

-console.log(retrievedData.text()) // prints 'Bee is awesome!'
+console.log(retrievedData.toUtf8()) // prints 'Bee is awesome!'

-Single file
+Upload Single file

-will return additional information like contentType
+will return additional information like the contentType

 or name